goby.garden

 - ...or belong to a

-- represented as a row in a table
+class, inheriting the properties it has from saidclass- represented as a row in a table

 - an entity possessing

-:- the declaration of a kind of
+class:- the declaration of a kind of

-, with a user-defined set of properties. - represented as a table, which contains all the items belonging to a class
+item, with a user-defined set of properties. - represented as a table, which contains all the items belonging to a class

 - the declaration of a kind of

-:- some user-defined quality of an
+property:- some user-defined quality of an

-, e.g. the title, page length, or genre of a book - two kinds:
+item, e.g. the title, page length, or genre of a book - two kinds:

-: any kind of raw data, i.e. a string of text, a url, a file path, an image, a number, a data, etcetera.ārelationā property
+ādataā property: any kind of raw data, i.e. a string of text, a url, a file path, an image, a number, a data, etcetera.ārelationā property: a kind ofconnectiondrawn between items in the database.- For example, an āauthorā property of books which references items in the āauthorā class.

 - It may involve

-to multiple different classes/+properties
+relationsto multiple different classes/+properties

 - some user-defined quality of an

-:- a link of some kind between two
+connection:- a link of some kind between two

 items